 There are two different (but equivalent) principles of induction, the first and second.
-The second appears to assume more than the first: the inductive hypothesis in the second principle is that the property is true for all cases up to and including the $k^{th}$ case.
+The second appears to assume more than the first (but they are actually equivalent): the inductive hypothesis in the second principle is that the property is true for all cases up to and including the k^{th} case.